truongsonghiep/journey-to-the-west/chapter_001.md

 13
 13
 This is truly the place for us to settle in.
 It is, moreover, very spacious inside and can hold thousands of the young and old.
-Let‟s all go live in there, and spare ourselves from being subject to the whims of Heaven.
+Let's all go live in there, and spare ourselves from being subject to the whims of Heaven.
 For we have in there A retreat from the wind,
 A shelter from the rain.